-During Industry Wednesdays, you’ll get to party with staff from other nightclubs and see a lot of Las Vegas locals too.
+During OTR Wednesdays, you’ll get to party with staff from other nightclubs and see a lot of Las Vegas locals too.

 On these nights, locals get free entry, and there are often deals on bottle service like lower minimum spends or sometimes complimentary bottles.
 This is also the night when On The Record hosts its dance battles!

-Here are some of your most frequently asked questions about the club.
+Here are some of the most frequently asked questions about the venue.

 Can You Smoke At On The Record?